The University of Copenhagen has four campus areas in Copenhagen.

 The Frederiksberg Campus hosts part of the Faculty of Science with areas of studies including natural and biosciences.
 It is located a few kilometres west of the city centre in beautiful green surroundings.
 Frederiksberg is a popular residential area, and close to campus you also find Frederiksberg Have – a beautiful park loved by all Copenhageners.

-The South campus is located just south of the city centre and has a student population of around 11,000.
-The campus is home to the Faculty of Humanities.
-It is undergoing development with new buildings offering great facilities for studying and for student life at campus.
+The South campus is located just south of the city centre.
+The campus is home to the Faculty of Humanities, the Faculty of Law and the Faculty of Theology.
+Recently, new buildings opened offering great facilities for studying and for student life at campus.